riddhi1212/Assam-app/readme.md

 7) Add 'How can I contribute' tab in nav-bar.
 And list names of contributors who help translate the update files commending them.

 --todo
-1) Deploy
+1) Deploy DONE
-2) Get domain name
+2) Get domain name DONE
-3) Point deployment to domain name
+3) Point deployment to domain name (know how to DO)
 4) Add google analytics